 When working with animals, opt for shutter speeds fast enough to freeze motion.
 Besides stopping their actions, doing so will provide clearer expressions and details.
-T

-here’s a lot of variables to take into consideration when photographing animals.
+There are a lot of variables to take into consideration when photographing animals.
 Don’t let a little bit of motion blur be the thing that throws off your photo.

 Keep your finger on the shutter and be ready to take your next photograph at any moment.